15 July 2020

 Playtest ASAP

 Many people ask me “what’s your method to hack a game?”.
 I have no secret recipe to offer you.
 But I have a principle that I learned from making games over the years: you must test your plaything ASAP.
 The sooner you get other people to try it, the quicker you’ll evolve your idea into something playable and meaningful for other humans!
-That is the principle
+That is the principle.

 In this lesson we will put that into practice.
 By following the PASAP principle, not only will you get to satisfying results quicker, you’ll also realise that a lot of what we call game design happens when you’re playtesting your ideas with other people.
 It’s social, and it can be a lot of fun!
 No squeezing your creative brains in solitude.